sevanetrebchenko/datetime/README.md

 # `datetime`

 ## Overview
-`datetime` is a simple C++ library for working with timestamps, dates, and the durations between them (to millisecond precision).
+`datetime` is a simple C++ library for working with time, dates, and the durations between them.
+It supports up to millisecond precision.

 ## Building
 This project is built using CMake, and requires a compiler that supports C++11 (or higher).
 Use the following example to include `datetime` into your project's build tree: